-Improve Accuracy and Allow for Identification of Mistakes: Patients know themselves best.
-Allowing them to review their own notes helps them to identify and report documentation errors that may be clinically important.
+Patients know themselves best.
+Allowing them to review their own notes helps them identify and report documentation errors that may be clinically important.

 Note sharing sends a strong message about transparency and inclusivity, empowering patients as safety partners.
 As demonstrated in medical error disclosure, open and honest communication can help decrease litigation.

-OpenNotes may also build trust, a cornerstone to stemming liability.
+Open notes may also build trust, a smart way to minimize, and at times prevent conflict.

-Study Highlights:
+Study highlights:

-- 7% of patients reported contacting their doctor's office about something they read in their note. - Among those patients, 29% did so because of a perceived error in the record, suggesting an opportunity to improve safety. - 85% of those who reported an error were satisfied with how their doctor handled the issue. - No doctor ordered additional tests or referrals as a result of OpenNotes.
+- 7% of patients reported contacting their doctor's office about something they read in their note. - Among those patients, 29% did so because of a perceived error in the record, suggesting an opportunity to improve safety. - 85% of those who reported an error were satisfied with how their doctor handled the issue. - No doctor ordered additional tests or referrals as a result of open notes